 Thriving Neighborhood Surrounding Saint Luke's

-There is a growing body of research that illustrates the connection between “place” and health – and it is well documented that a person’s zip code can influence health more than their genetic code.
-The commission to build a Healthy America tells us that our homes and communities have enormous impact on our health.
+The connection between “place” and health is well documented.
+A person’s zip code can influence health more than their genetic code.
 Living in unhealthy homes and communities severely limits choices and availability of resources.
 Healthy environments include safe, well-maintained housing and neighborhoods with sidewalks, playgrounds and well-maintained parks, trees, attractive scenery and full-service grocery stores.